micro-manager/futureMMCore/mm_kernel/README.md

 ### Metadata
-consider normalizing metadata names, or at least maintain a list of preferred properties names to be shared with device adapter authors.
+- Consider normalizing metadata names, or at least maintain a list of preferred properties names to be shared with device adapter authors.

-Generic mechanism for persistent storage of calibration settings for devices (NS: not sure what this means)
+- Generic mechanism for persistent storage of calibration settings for devices
+    - For example, persistent calbration settings for a liquid crystal or AOTF devices

-Delays: Re-evaluate the system used, at a minimum clean up documentation.
+- Delays: Re-evaluate the system used, at a minimum clean up documentation.

 ### Other low-level Modules outside MMKernel